lbryio/lbry.tech/resources/glossary.md

 Note that owning a very large amount of computational power does not override other rules enforced by every client.
 Ill-formed blocks or blocks containing invalid transactions are rejected no matter how difficult they were to produce.

 ### Private Key (Privkey)

 A 256-bit number used in *ECDSA* algorithm to create transaction *signatures* in order to prove ownership of certain amount of bitcoins.
 Can also be used in arbitrary *elliptic curve arithmetic* operations.
 Private keys are stored within *wallet* applications and are usually encrypted with a pass phrase.
 Private keys may be completely random (see *Key Pool*) or generated from a single secret number ("seed").
 See also *Deterministic Wallet*.

 ### Public Key (Pubkey)

 A 2D point on an elliptic curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) that is produced by multiplying a predefined "generator" point by a *private key*.
 Usually it is represented by a pair of 256-bit numbers ("uncompressed public key"), but can also be compressed to just one 256-bit number (at the slight expense of CPU time to decode an uncompressed number).
 A special hash of a public key is called *address*.
 Typical Bitcoin transactions contain public keys or addresses in the output scripts and *signatures* in the input scripts.

-### Reference Implementation

-*BitcoinQT* (or *bitcoind*) is the most used *full node* implementation, so it is considered a reference for other implementations.
-If an alternative implementation is not compatible with BitcoinQT it may be *forked*, that is it will not see the same *main chain* as the rest of the network running *BitcoinQT*.

-### Relaying Transactions
+### Reflector

-Connected Bitcoin *nodes* relay new transactions between each other on best effort basis in order to send them to the *mining* nodes.
-Some transactions may not be relayed by all nodes.
-E.g. *non-standard* transactions, or transactions without a minimum *fee*.
-Bitcoin message protocol is not the only way to send the transaction.
-One may also send it directly to a miner, or mine it yourself, or send it directly to the payee and make them to relay or mine it.
+A reflector cluster to accept LBRY content for hosting en masse, rehost the content, and make money on data fees (TODO).
+This code includes Go implementations of the LBRY peer protocol, reflector protocol, and DHT.

 ### Reorg, Reorganization

 An event in the *node* when one or more blocks in the *main chain* become *orphaned*.
 Usually, newly received blocks are extending existing main chain.
 Sometimes (4-6 times a week) a couple of blocks of the same *height* are produced almost simultaneously and for a short period of time some nodes may see one block as a tip of the main chain which will be eventually replaced by a more difficult block(s).
 Each transaction in the orphaned blocks either becomes invalid (if already included in the main chain block) or becomes *unconfirmed* and moved to the *mempool*.
 In case of a major bug or a *51% attack*, reorganization may involve reorganizing more than one block.

 ### Reward

 Amount of newly generated bitcoins that a *miner* may claim in a new block.
 The first transaction in the block allows miner to claim currently allowed reward as well as all *transaction fees* from all transactions in the block.
-Reward is *halved* every 210 000 blocks, approximately every 4 years.
-As of July 27, 2014 the reward is 25 BTC (the first halving occurred in December 2012).
 For security reasons, rewards cannot be *spent* before 100 blocks built on top of the current block.

-### Satoshi

-The first name of the Bitcoin's creator *Satoshi Nakamoto* and also the name of the smallest unit used in transactions.
-1 bitcoin (BTC) is equal to 100 million satoshis.

-### Satoshi Nakamoto

-A pseudonym of an author of initial Bitcoin implementation.
-There are multitude of speculations on who and how many people worked on Bitcoin, of which nationality or age, but no one has any evidence to say anything definitive on that matter.

 ### Script

 A compact turing-incomplete programming language used in transaction *inputs* and *outputs*.
 Scripts are interpreted by a Forth-like stack machine: each operation manipulates data on the stack.
 Most scripts follow the standard pattern and verify the digital *signature* provided in the transaction *input* against a *public key* provided in the previous transaction's *output*.
 Both signatures and public keys are provided using scripts.
 Scripts may contain complex conditions, but can never change amounts being transferred.
 Amount is stored in a separate field in a *transaction output*.

 ### scriptSig

 Original name in *bitcoind* for a transaction *input* script.
 Typically, input scripts contain *signatures* to prove ownership of bitcoins sent by a previous transaction.

 ### scriptPubKey

 Original name in *bitcoind* for a transaction *output* script.
 Typically, output scripts contain *public keys* (or their hashes; see *Address*) that allow only owner of a corresponding *private key* to redeem the bitcoins in the output.

-### Sequence

-A 32-bit unsigned integer in a transaction input used to replace older version of a transaction by a newer one.
-Only used when *locktime* is not zero.
-Transaction is not considered valid until the sequence number is 0xFFFFFFFF.
-By default, the sequence is 0xFFFFFFFF.

 ### Signature

 A sequence of bytes that proves that a piece of data is acknowledged by a person holding a certain *public key*.
 Bitcoin uses *ECDSA* for signing transactions.
 Amounts of bitcoins are sent through a chain of transactions: from one to another.
 Every transaction must provide a signature matching a public key defined in the previous transaction.
 This way only a proper owner of a secret *private key* associated with a given public key can spend bitcoins further.

 ### Simplified Payment Verification (SPV)

 A scheme to validate transactions without storing the whole blockchain (only block headers) and without trusting any external service.
 Every transaction must be present with all its parent and sibling hashes in a *merkle tree* up to the root.
 SPV client trusts the most *difficult* chain of block headers and can validate if the transaction indeed belongs to a certain block header.
 Since SPV does not validate all transactions, a *51% attack* may not only cause a *double spend* (like with *full nodes*), but also make a completely invalid payment with bitcoins created from nowhere.
-However, this kind of attack is very costly and probably more expensive than a product in question. *Bitcoinj* library implements SPV functionality.
+However, this kind of attack is very costly and probably more expensive than a product in question.

 ### Secret key

 Either the *Private Key* or an encryption key used in encrypted *wallets*.
 Bitcoin protocol does not use encryption anywhere, so *secret key* typically means a *private key* used for signing transactions.

 ### Soft Fork

 Sometimes the *soft fork* refers to an important change of software behavior that is not a *hard fork* (e.g. changing *mining fee* policy).
 See also *Hard Fork* and *Fork*.

 ### Spam

 Incorrect peer-to-peer messages (like sending invalid transactions) may be considered a denial of service attack (see *DoS*).
 Valid transactions sending very tiny amounts and/or having low *mining fees* are called *Dust* by some people.
 The protocol itself does not define which transactions are not worth relaying or mining, it's a decision of every individual node.
 Any valid transaction in the blockchain must be accepted by the node if it wishes to accept the remaining blocks, so transaction censorship only means increased confirmation delays.
 Individual payees may also blacklist certain addresses (refuse to accept payments from some addresses), but that's too easy to work around using *mixing*.

 ### Spent Output

 A transaction *output* can be spent only once: when another valid transaction makes a reference to this output from its own input.
 When another transaction attempts to spend the same output, it will be rejected by the nodes already seeing the first transaction.
 Blockchain as a *proof-of-work* scheme allows every node to agree on which transaction was indeed the first one.
 The whole transaction is considered spent when all its outputs are spent.

-### Split

-A split of a blockchain.
-See *Fork*.

-### SPV

-See *Simplified Payment Verification*.

-### Standard Transaction
+### Stream

-Some transactions are considered *standard*, meaning they are relayed and mined by most *nodes*.
-More complex transactions could be buggy or cause DoS attacks on the network, so they are considered *non-standard* and not relayed or mined by most nodes.
-Both standard and non-standard transactions are valid and once included in the blockchain, will be recognized by all nodes.
-Standard transactions are: 1) sending to a *public key*, 2) sending to an *address*, 3) sending to a *P2SH* address, 4) sending to *M-of-N multi-signature transaction* where N is 3 or less.
+Streaming media is multimedia that is constantly received by and presented to an end-user while being delivered by a provider.
+The verb "to stream" refers to the process of delivering or obtaining media in this manner; the term refers to the delivery method of the medium, rather than the medium itself, and is an alternative to file downloading, a process in which the end-user obtains the entire file for the content before watching or listening to it.

 ### Target

 A 256-bit number that puts an upper limit for a block header hash to be valid.
 The lower the target is, the higher the *difficulty* to find a valid hash.
 The maximum (easiest) target is 0x00000000FFFF0000000000000000000000000000000000000000000000000000.
 The difficulty and the target are adjusted every 2016 blocks (approx. 2 weeks) to keep interval between the blocks close to 10 minutes.

 ### Testnet

-A set of parameters used for testing a Bitcoin network.
+A set of parameters used for testing a LBRY network.
 Testnet is like *mainnet*, but has a different genesis block (it was reset several times, the latest testnet is *testnet3*).
-Testnet uses slightly different *address* format to avoid confusion with main Bitcoin addresses and all nodes are relaying and mining non-standard transactions.
+Testnet uses slightly different *address* format to avoid confusion with main LBRY addresses and all nodes are relaying and mining non-standard transactions.

-### Testnet3

-The latest version of *testnet* with another genesis block.

-### Timestamp

-UNIX timestamp is a standard representation of time as a number of seconds since January 1st 1970 GMT.
-Usually stored in a 32-bit signed integer.

 ### Transaction

 A chunk of binary data that describes how bitcoins are moved from one owner to another.
 Transactions are stored in the *blockchain*.
 Every transaction (except for *coinbase* transactions) has a reference to one or more previous transactions (*inputs*) and one or more rules on how to spend these bitcoins further (*outputs*).
 See *Transaction Input* and *Transaction Output* for more info.

 ### Transaction Fee

 Also known as "miners' fee", an amount that an author of transaction pays to a miner who will include the transaction in a block.
 The fee is expressed as difference between the sum of all *input* amounts and a sum of all *output* amounts.
 Unlike traditional payment systems, miners do not explicitly require fees and most miners allow free transactions.
 All miners are competing between each other for the fees and all transactions are competing for a place in a block.
 There are soft rules encoded in most clients that define minimum fees per kilobyte to relay or mine a transaction (mostly to prevent *DoS* and *spam*).
 Typically, the fee affects the priority of a transaction.
-As of July 27, 2014 average fee per block is below 0.1 BTC.
-See also *Reward*.

 ### Transaction Input

 A part of a transaction that contains a reference to a previous transaction's *output* and a *script* that can prove ownership of that output.
 The script usually contains a *signature* and thus called *scriptSig*.
 Inputs spend previous outputs completely.
 So if one needs to pay only a portion of some previous output, the transaction should include extra *change* output that sends the remaining portion back to its owner (on the same or different address). *Coinbase* transactions contain only one input with a zeroed reference to a previous transaction and an arbitrary data in place of script.

 ### Transaction Output

 An output contains an amount to be sent and a *script* that allows further spending.
 The script typically contains a *public key* (or an *address*, a hash of a public key) and a signature verification *opcode*.
 Only an owner of a corresponding *private key* is able to create another transaction that sends that amount further to someone else.
 In every transaction, the sum of output amounts must be equal or less than a sum of all input amounts.
 See also *Change*.

-### Tx

-See *Transaction*.

-### Txin

-See *Transaction Input*.

-### Txout

-See *Transaction Output*.

 ### Unconfirmed Transaction

 Transaction that is not included in any block.
 Also known as "0-confirmation" transaction.
 Unconfirmed transactions are *relayed* by the nodes and stay in their *mempools*.
 Unconfirmed transaction stays in the pool until the node decides to throw it away, finds it in the blockchain, or includes it in the blockchain itself (if it's a miner).
 See also *Confirmation Number*.

 ### UTXO Set